percona/percona-xtradb-cluster/doc/source/manual/gcache_record-set_cache_difference.rst

 Understanding GCache and Record-Set Cache
 =========================================

-In |PXC|, there is a concept of GCache and Record-Set cache (which can also be called transaction write-set cache).
+In Percona XtraDB Cluster, there is a concept of GCache and Record-Set cache (which can also be called transaction write-set cache).
 The use of these two caches is often confusing if you are running long transactions,